Libation: Japan

+Japanese libations leave the liquid offering on the altar in a suitable vessel, while other portions are drunk by the participants.
 In Shinto, the practice of libation and the drink offered is called Miki (神酒), lit.
 "The Liquor of the Gods".
 At a ceremony at a Shinto shrine, it is usually done with sake, but at a household shrine, one may substitute fresh water which can be changed every morning.
 It is served in a white porcelain or metal cup without any decoration.

+Among the Ainu, libations are offered by means of the ikupasuy, a carved wooden implement with a "tongue", the pointed end from which millet beer or sake is dripped upon the venerated object.